Down payment on a house: How much should you pay?

 The down payment you make on your mortgage depends on various factors, including how much you can afford in the short term versus how much you are willing to pay throughout the life of the loan.

-To our audience of mortgage professionals, this article can serve as a valuable tool for any of your clients who are asking about how much they will need for a down payment on a house you are helping them purchase.
-Send this along to them in an e-mail after helping them.
+To our audience of mortgage professionals, this article can serve as a valuable tool for any of your clients who are asking how much they will need for a down payment on a house.

-Down payment on a house: How much do you need?
+How much down payment on a house do you need?

-There is no one-size-fits-all answer to how much money you should put toward a down payment on a house.
-It is, however, important to know how it could impact your finances in the long-term, especially since it is one of the largest upfront expenses that you will make.
+There is no one-size-fits-all answer to how much money you should put toward a down payment when buying a house.
+There is also no rule as to the minimum down payment on a house.
+It is, however, important to know how it could impact on your finances in the long term, especially since it is one of the largest upfront expenses that you will make.

-One way to look at it is that if you put less money down upfront, you will likely be on the hook for higher fees and interest over the life of the loan.
-On the flip side, the more money you put down upfront the lower your fees and interest over the life of the loan.
+If you make a lower down payment on a house, you will likely be on the hook for higher fees and interest over the life of the loan.
+On the flip side, the more money you pay up front, the lower your fees and interest over the life of the loan.

 Saving enough money to make a sizeable down payment will usually take time, meaning that a government-backed 0% down payment, or a conventional loan offering a low down payment (sometimes as low as 3%) may help you to speed up your home purchase.